camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 To ensure interoperability, it is crucial to implement error management that strictly adheres to the error codes defined in the HTTP protocol.

 An error representation must not differ from the representation of any resource.
 A main error message is defined with JSON structure with the following fields:
-- A field "`status`", which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
+- A field `status`, which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
-- A unique error "`code`", which can be identified and traced for more details.
+- A unique error `code`, which can be identified and traced for more details.
 It must be human-readable; therefore, it must not be a numeric code.
-In turn, to achieve a better location of the error, you can reference the value or field causing it, and include it in the message.
+In turn, to achieve a better location of the error, you can reference the value or the field causing it, and include it in the message.
-- A detailed description in "`message`" - in English language in API specification, it can be changed to other languages in implementation if needed.
+- A detailed description in `message` - in English language in API specification, it can be changed to other languages in implementation if needed.

 All these aforementioned fields are mandatory in Error Responses.
 `status` and `code` fields have normative nature, so as their use has to be standardized (see [3.1.
 Standardized use of CAMARA error responses](#31-standardized-use-of-camara-error-responses)).
 On the other hand, `message` is informative and within this document an example is shown.